DarshanJShet/Butterworth-LowPass-Filter-TowThomas/README.md

 | 400 | 50.2 |

 ➡️ Higher UGB ensures accurate cutoff frequency and Butterworth response.
-A minimum UGB of **≥100 MHz** is required for optimal performance.
+A minimum UGB is required for optimal performance.

 ---

 ### 🔹 3️⃣ Observations
 - MATLAB and Xschem results exhibit excellent correlation, validating the correctness of component selection and topology.
-- Finite op-amp gain and limited bandwidth cause a **shift in cutoff frequency** and **distortion in the passband**.
+- Finite op-amp gain and limited bandwidth cause a **shift in cutoff frequency**.
-- With **80 dB gain** and **200 MHz UGB**, the circuit achieves ideal Butterworth characteristics, confirming robust design stability.
+- With **80 dB gain** and **400 MHz UGB**, the circuit achieves ideal Butterworth characteristics, confirming robust design stability.

 ---

 **Conclusion:**
 The simulation results confirm that the designed fourth-order Tow–Thomas low-pass filter meets all target specifications.
-The methodology effectively bridges MATLAB-based analytical design with Xschem circuit verification, providing a reliable foundation for transistor-level implementation and further optimization.

 ---